asaikali/modern-spring-on-kubernetes/aot/build-test-aot-native/README.md

   * the generated Bean definitions in the `generated/aotSources/com/example/aot`, in the `BuildTestAotNativeConfiguration__BeanDefinitions.java` class
 * build and run the application on the JVM, then test with the test commands listed above `./gradlew clean bootRun`; observe the short build time

-## Build Native App Image and Native Tests with Gradle
+## Build Native App Image and Native Tests
 **Build a Native Image for the application**
 * to build the native app with Gradle, you need to make sure that the `org.graalvm.buildtools.native` plugin is enabled in the `build.gradle` file
   * ```